Gurobi/gurobi-optimods/docs/source/mods/metromap.rst

 an edge greater than a minimum distance of one, and :math:`w_b` penalizes the line bends.
 These three weights have a default value of 1 but are parameterized and can be adapted.
 Additionally, the planarity violations are included in the objective.
 They are weighted with 1000.
-This should be considered when chosing weights for :math:`w_o`, :math:`w_d`, and :math:`w_b`; we restrict the values to be between 0 and 100.
+This should be considered when choosing weights for :math:`w_o`, :math:`w_d`, and :math:`w_b`; we restrict the values to be between 0 and 100.